-What does Target Audience (Narcissus Narcosis) mean?
+What do you think Target Audience (Narcissus Narcosis) means?

 Marilyn Manson: Target Audience (Narcissus Narcosis) Meaning